-In 1855 Sir Edward Knox, founded CSR (Colonial Sugar Refining Co) and began to construct his mansion ‘Fiona’ in the elite suburb of Woollahara, Sydney.
-‘Fiona’ also means ‘pure white’.
-Sugar when refined turns pure white.
+In 1855 Sir Edward Knox, founded CSR (Colonial Sugar Refining Co) and began to construct his mansion ‘Fiona’ in the elite suburb of Woollahara in Sydney, Australia.
 Woollahra is an Aboriginal word meaning camp, meeting ground or a sitting down place.
+‘Fiona’ means ‘pure white’ and sugar when refined turns pure white.

-These new works consider the relationship of cause and effect in an effort to understand links.
+In these new works I consider the relationship of cause and effect in an effort to understand links.
 They embody re-purposing principles and challenge the possibilities of process.
-Sugar sacks are stretched upon dismantled timber shipping crates that were used in export processes.
-Extinction is presented here through the birds absence; only its shadow remains.
-The checker pattern considers the matrix of power relationships, while the painterly appearance is disarmingly deceptive.
+Sugar sacks are stretched upon dismantled timber shipping crates that were also used for exporting and importing goods.
+Extinction is presented here through the birds physical absence; only its shadow remains.
+The checkered pattern considers the matrix of power relationships, while the painterly appearance is disarmingly deceptive.